 - Use outside resources: Find websites with real estate glossaries specific to a region or talk to someone local who has great insight.

 - Keep it simple: Sometimes it still makes sense to list in English even if your buying audience doesn’t speak American English.
 If that’s the case, avoid lengthy and descriptive text — a text is considered difficult to read even when a person understands 98% of the words.
 When potential buyers can’t understand what you’re writing, they’re much more likely to give up on your listing.

 Most of the time, international properties are not sold to locals but to buyers living outside of the region or country.
 When traveling takes hours or even days, you need knockout, professional photos that show buyers this property is worth the trip.

 With that in mind, honesty is crucial.
 If your property is further from the beach but your listing makes it seem closer, you’ll turn off potential buyers.
-Make sure photos accurately depict your property so that when potential buyers visit, they know what to expect.
+Make sure photos accurately depict your property so that potential buyers know what to expect when they visit.

 Detail #3: Amp up amenities.

 This detail is definitely a real estate marketing tip that transcends borders.
 Everyone wants to know what your property has to offer!
 Is your house walking distance to downtown?
 Does it come with a pool?
 Are the views sensational?
 Is the bathroom newly remodeled with a to-die-for shower?
 Every property has its own unique benefits — use photos and your listing to make these benefits both enticing and clear.

 You might want to downplay the less-than-stellar aspects of your property (HOA fees, anyone?) but being upfront is essential.
 If a potential buyer feels like something is sprung on them, they’ll most likely back out.
 Honesty is always the best policy.